 Our connections at Bedford and Bletchley provide a whole host of onward travel possibilities if you want a day out.
 Below are just a few, and we would highly recommend visiting the London Midland, First Capital Connect, and East Midlands Trains websites to find more destinations that you can travel to by train.

 What can be said about the nations capital that cannot already be said?
 If you want it, chances are London has it hidden away somewhere.
 Internationally-renowned visitor attractions, museums, art galleries, shopping, sport, nights out, a zoo, parks, history, everything.
 You can also get 2-for-1 entry to many of these by displaying your rail ticket.
-If that wasn’t enough, this summer the greatest show on Earth – the Olympic Games – is also coming to London (if you’re going, buy your rail tickets to your events here).

 You can catch fast, frequent, and direct trains to London from Bletchley (to Euston), and Bedford (to St Pancras, Farringdon, City Thameslink, Blackfriars, and London Bridge).
 We suggest you buy a Travelcard – not only does it cover the train fare, but it gives unlimited travel on buses, the Underground, DLR, and Trams.